metagov/daostar/DAOIPs/daoip-7.md

 created: 2024-04-25
 ---
 # Simple summary
-A registry of schemas conforming to DAOIP-3 on Ethereum Attestation Service.
+A registry of schemas on Ethereum Attestation Service, conforming to DAOIP-3.

 # Motivation
 [DAOIP-3](https://github.com/metagov/daostar/blob/main/DAOIPs/daoip-3.md) composes with daoURI ([DAOIP-2 / EIP-4824](https://github.com/metagov/daostar/blob/main/DAOIPs/daoip-2.md)) in order to specify a permissionless attestation framework so that service providers and other entities can publish information about the DAO and its members.
-To meet the rising usage of Ethereum Attestation Service ([EAS](https://attest.org/)) among DAOs and tooling providers, DAOIP-7 creates a registry, referred to as DAO Schema Registry, to keep track of EAS schemas that comply with DAOIP-3 and, by extension, the verifiable credential standard.
+To meet the rising usage of Ethereum Attestation Service ([EAS](https://attest.org/)) among DAOs and tooling providers, DAOIP-7 creates a registry, referred to hereon as **DAO Schema Registry**, that'll keep track of EAS schemas which comply with DAOIP-3 and, by extension, the verifiable credential standard.
 Notably, this specification ensures that attestations made through compliant EAS schemas will be interoperable with attestations and credentials not issued through EAS.
-Accompanying this standard is a DAO Attestation List website to further improve the visibility and usability of DAO-related attestations.
+Accompanying this standard is a **DAO Attestation List website** to further improve the visibility and usability of DAO-related attestations.

 # Specification
 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.